 Location of Hatni Kund Water Valley trek

-Water Valley trek is near Nahargarh Fort, Jaipur
+Water Valley trek is near Charan Mandir on way to Nahargarh Fort, Jaipur

-Starting Point of Water Valley Trek in Jaipur is Charan Mandir
+Starting Point of the Water Valley Trek in Jaipur is Charan Mandir

 Trail Gradient – Easy and good for beginners.
 Do note the initial part of the trail is lined with loose gravel which can pose a problem during the rainy season.
 It is a short trek.
 Don’t miss the flowers of the beautiful sickle bush tree on this trail during the monsoon